-The designated teacher and other school staff involved in the education of LAC and PLAC will receive the appropriate training.
-All training will ensure staff are equipped with the skills, knowledge and understanding necessary to keep LAC and PLAC safe.
+The governing board will ensure that staff are equipped with the skills, knowledge and understanding necessary to keep LAC and PLAC safe through training.

 7. Safeguarding

 The school recognises that many LAC and PLAC have experienced trauma, abuse or complex family circumstances that have led to them being placed in care, and will ensure that all staff are aware that experiences of adversity such as these can leave pupils vulnerable to further harm or exploitation.